“You can be a depressive and be happy, just as you can be a sober alcoholic”

-I’m a very smiley, confident, bold person.
-I am interested in makeup, and keep up with the latest fashion trends.
+I’m a very smiley, confident person.
 My life, to some people seems perfect.
 Ive gone to university, completed my masters, I have my own car, I have amazing friends and a supportive family.
 They see the hard outer shell I have created to get me through that days, to them, how could I possibly be so depressed, when everything in my life seemed perfect?

 Maybe I don’t tell people because they won’t believe me.
 I have many days where I feel great, where the smile I wear is genuine, I can go out, laugh and have the best fun.
 I don’t have to be crying or panic everyday to suffer from depression and anxiety.
 Not every day is a bad day.

 It’s not until you’re crying your heart out at home alone, that you realise nobody knows how unhappy you are.
 No matter how strong you are, at some point you can reach rock bottom.

 - I can be in a room full of people, looking like I’m having the best time – when really I feel completely on my own and feel completely empty.

 - Every morning its a real struggle to get out of bed, not because I’m lazy but because I mentally cant face the day.